dmmlynarczyk/learn/azure/video-notes/deploy-and-manage-azure-compute-resources.md

   - Great if it is a stand-alone VM since data is not being passed between VMs.
 - **Availability zone**: Physically separate your resources within an Azure region.
 - **Virtual machine scale set**: Distribute VMs across zones and fault domains at scale.
-- **Availability set**: Automatically distribute your VMs across multiple fault domains.
+- **Availability set**: a logical grouping of VMs within a data center that ensures they are distributed across multiple fault domains (power/network) and update domains (separate maintenance windows) to maximize uptime.
-  - The purpose is to protect against hardware failures in any given data center.
+  - The purpose if to protect against hardware failures and planned maintenance outages by ensuring that all of your VMs *DO NOT* go down at the same time.
+  - 99.95% SLA when you have two or more VMs in the set.
   - Two failures are:
     - **Fault domains**: something relating to the computer failed.
       - Virtual machines in the same fault domain share a common power source and physical network switch.